 But I hear you…how can you brew espresso if you don’t have an espresso machine?!
 Well, friend, I don’t have an espresso machine either.
 The key, in this case, is to make very strong coffee.

 Here are a few ways to make “espresso” or very strong coffee:

-- Traditional Coffee, Strongly Brewed: this is my go-to option to be honest because it’s easy and super accessible.
-You will need less water in your coffee-to-water ratio when brewing coffee.
+- Use less water in your coffee-to-water ratio when brewing coffee.
 The general recommendation is a 15:1 ratio of water to coffee for a strong brew.
 Ultimately, it depends on your preferences.

 - Brew espresso beans or a dark roast for the strongest, deepest coffee flavor

 - While you can brew the coffee any method you prefer, a french press is a great option for strong coffee.

 - Stovetop Espresso: make espresso on the stovetop using a Moka pot, which is a classic Italian method for brewing strong coffee.